What The Westboro Baptist Church Did To Pokemon Will Make You Cringe [Opinion]

 — Pokemon Go (@pokemongogo1) October 10, 2016

-Moreover, the original stories about Pokemon vs Westboro have continued to be popular — not only has the Westboro Baptist Church had to continue to deal with the specter of whatever Pokemon may hang over their heads on any given day, but they’ve also continued to hear about it, be tagged in retweets of it, and be constantly reminded online.
+Moreover, the original stories about Pokemon vs. Westboro have continued to be popular — not only has the Westboro Baptist Church had to continue to deal with the specter of whatever Pokemon may hang over their heads on any given day, but they’ve also continued to hear about it, be tagged in retweets of it, and be constantly reminded online.

-In fact, perhaps it was a spate of retweets in December that inspired the Westboro Baptists to use social media to lash out once more at Pokemon before 2016 came to a close.
+In fact, perhaps it was a spate of retweets in December that inspired the Westboro Baptist Church to use social media to lash out once more at Pokemon before 2016 came to a close.

 Using the Truth Edition cards to contend for the faith in the #PokemonGo arena!
 (Vine by @WBCVideo) https://t.co/xQp20YXkU5